 \section{Conclusions}

-The implications of considering a non-vanishing cosmological constant in Jackiw-Teitelboim two-dimensional theory of gravity coupled to Liouville theory have been discussed.
-This was achieved by the treatement of the model as a non-critical string theory.
-Within the context of this stringy interpretation, we enphasize that the presence of a non-zero value for $ \Lambda $ demands a non trivial treatement of the coupling of both actions.
-Indeed, additional restrictions on the value of the central charge of the model need to be considered even though the conformal anomaly is independent of the explicit value of $\Lambda $.
-The constraint, which realize the additional restriction, agrees with the condition necessary to turn the tachyon field operator $\mathcal{T}_{\Lambda }(z)$ into a primary (prelogarithmic) operator \cite{kogan} in the context of the world-sheet conformal field theory.
-As mentioned, the linearized tachyon field equation leads to impose the diagonal condition for the operator product expansion $ T(z)\mathcal{T}_{\Lambda }(w)$.
+In this paper, the implications of considering a non-vanishing cosmological constant in Jackiw-Teitelboim two-dimensional theory of gravity coupled to Liouville theory have been discussed.
+This was done by treating the model as a non-critical string theory.
+Within the context of this stringy interpretation, we emphasize that a non-zero value for $\Lambda $ leads to revise the analysis of the parameter space and coupling of both actions.
+Additional restrictions on the value of the central charge of the model need to be considered even if the conformal anomaly turns out to be independent of the explicit value of $\Lambda $.
+The constraint equations that realize the additional restrictions agree with the necessary conditions for the tachyon field $\mathcal{T}_{\Lambda }(z)$ to be a primary (prelogarithmic) marginal operator \cite{kogan} of the worldsheet CFT.
+We studied the $\beta$-function equation and observes that the linearized field equation for the tachyon field leads to impose the same diagonal condition for the operator product expansion $T(z)\mathcal{T}_{\Lambda }(w)$.

-We have seen how the coupling between two-dimensional gravity and Liouville theory leads to the neutralization of the Liouville mode as it was pointed out in reference \cite{chamseddine}, where it was explained how the constant curvature constraint renders the Liouville action \textit{harmless} by \textit{trivializating the} $\sigma $ \textit{dependence}.
-This neutralization effect is reflected, within the context of the conformal field theory description, by means of the null condition $\kappa _{\mu }\kappa ^{\mu }=0$, which would permit to realize the correlation functions in terms of a direct product of multiple integrals in the whole complex plane.
-Then, explicit expression for three-point functions were obtained in terms of Virasoro-Shapiro integrals which yield from the neutralization condition imposed on the Dotsenko-Fateev type realization.
-These results have been obtained by means of the description of the model in the context of the 2D CFT formalism, which, once again, turns out to be a fruitful method to study several features of two-dimensional quantum gravity.
+We have seen how the coupling between two-dimensional gravity and Liouville theory leads to the neutralization of the Liouville mode.
+This had been pointed out in reference \cite{chamseddine}, where it was explained how the constant curvature constraint renders the Liouville action \textit{harmless} by \textit{trivializating the} $\sigma $ \textit{dependence}.
+This neutralization effect is reflected, within the context of the conformal field theory description, by means of the light-like condition $\kappa _{\mu }\kappa ^{\mu }=0$, which permits to realize the correlation functions in terms of a direct product of multiple integrals over the whole complex plane.
+Then, explicit expression for three-point functions were obtained in terms of Virasoro-Shapiro integrals, which emerge from the neutralization condition imposed on the Dotsenko-Fateev type realization.
+These results have been obtained by means of the description of the model in the context of the Coulomb gas formalism, which, once again, turns out to be a fruitful method to study several features of two-dimensional quantum gravity.

 0.5 cm